 - Finding bed bug eggs.
 Bed bug eggs are even smaller and paler than the adult insects but they are also often piled together which can make them easier to notice.

 - Finding bed bug cast skins, droppings, stains or smears.
 As bed bugs cast their skin its left thin and pale but can be noticed upon careful examination.
-Bed bug droppings are more easily visible as they look like dark spots, while blood spots and stains left after a crashed bed bug are also noticeable.
+Bed bug droppings are more easily visible as they look like dark spots, while blood spots and stains left after a crushed bed bug are also noticeable.

 - Bed bug smell.
 Bed bugs have their own unique musty and sweet smell that can remind you of berries.
 The problem is that you are likely to notice that smell only of the bed bug infestation has already become extraordinarily large.